Do Fifth Third Bancorp (FITB) beta value of 1.34 signposts another twist?

 Fifth Third Bancorp had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $31.64 on 12/13/19, with the lowest value was $24.17 for the same time period, recorded on 03/25/19.

-The company’s shares, operating in the sector of financial managed to top a trading volume set approximately around 411979 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of financial managed to top a trading volume set approximately around 4.52 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 11 analysts gave the Fifth Third Bancorp a BUY rating, 2 of the polled analysts branded the stock as an OVERWEIGHT, 10 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.